-hierarchicalClones - Hierarchical clustering-based method for partitioning Ig sequences into clones.
+hierarchicalClones - Hierarchical clustering method for clonal partitioning

-sequences into clonal groups sharing same V gene, J gene, and junction length, based on the
+same V gene, J gene, and junction length, allowing for ambiguous V or J gene annotations.

 - data.frame containing sequence data.